PranavRao25/OS/OS.md

 System Stack -
 It doesn't hold any procedure flow of the OS
-It is just used as a data structure to interact between user and kernel mode
+It is just used as a data structure to interact between user and kernel mode Only one system stack
+Clears everytime we enter/exit the kernel Mode

 Timer Interrupt handler:
 Timer is hardware interrupt